Babatunde Aléshé: Early life and education

 Babatúndé Aléshé was born on 2 August 1986.
 He grew up in Tottenham, London, and is of Nigerian descent.
 His mother is a Christian and his father is a Muslim; Aléshé practises Christianity.

 Career

 On stage, Aléshé has performed at the Soho Theatre, the Shaw Theatre, the O2 and the Hackney Empire.

 He has featured as an actor on TV in Law & Order: UK, New Tricks, Doctor Who, Pelican Blood, Waking the Dead, EastEnders, and Frankie.

 As himself, he has appeared on Celebrity Gogglebox, Soccer AM, Steph's Packed Lunch, The Weakest Link, and Richard Osman's House of Games.
 In 2022, Aléshé participated in the 22nd series of ITV's I'm a Celebrity...Get Me Out of Here!.
 He came seventh, after spending eighteen days in the jungle.

 In September 2022, Aléshé began his UK stand-up tour Babahood.

 In 2024, Aléshé appeared as a contestant in the 18th series of Taskmaster, alongside Andy Zaltzman, Emma Sidi, Jack Dee, and Rosie Jones.
 He finished in 4th place.

+Aléshé played the character of Jordan in William Ivory's play The Market Deeping Model Railway Club, which premiered at Nottingham Playhouse in July 2026.